eser/cofounder-node/README.md

 ## Quick start

-Execute `npm install cofounder-node` to install cofounder-node and its dependencies into your project directory.
+Execute `npm install cofounder-node` to install CoFounder-Node and its dependencies into your project directory.

 ## Usage